canonical-web-and-design/practices/project-structure/the-run-script.md

 ---
 title: Running our projects with the ./run script
+description: How to run easily run our applications locally using the `./run` script
 ---

 Each of our projects should conform to exactly the same local development interface,